 After being wowed by the magnificence of the Cathedral-Mosque of Cordoba, you should stroll around the famous Court of Oranges.
 Where chirping birds, the fresh smell of citrus and the splashing of the fountains will transport you to a wonderful place.

-And right outside the right-hand-side gate (with the Mosque of Cordoba on your back), you’ll find the beloved Taberna Bar Santos (c/ Magistral Gonzalez Francés 3).
+And outside the right-hand-side gate (with the Mosque of Cordoba on your back), you’ll find the beloved Taberna Bar Santos (c/ Magistral Gonzalez Francés 3).
 Why is this place so special…well, you’ll know when you try a “ración de tortilla” (or two, if you love tortilla de patatas as much as I do!) with a refreshing “tinto de verano“.
 You’ll thank me!
-You can eat there (if you’re lucky to go when there’s a free place) or order to take away and sit in the Court of Oranges.
+You can eat there (if you’re lucky to go when there’s a free space) or order to take away and sit in the Court of Oranges.
 Either way, you can fill your belly with noms for about 10€/person.

 And what best to end the last day of our trip than with a hammam-at-midnight session?
 Yeah, I thought you’d agree with me.
 Absolutely nothing!
 So we booked ourselves a slot at Hammam Al-Andalus.
 We chose a deal they had for a two-hour session with a 15 min. massage at 10 pm for 25€ each (they have student deals so bring your student card), and went to walk around the city until spa time came.
 At around 9 pm we went to pick our swimsuits, flip flops and towels, and headed down the street to our appointment.
 Did I mention it is literally down the street from Hostal Osio?